NSHipster/articles/2020-07-07-as-we-may-code.md

 ## <small>RDF Vocabularies</small> The Owl and The Turtle

-At the center of the semantic web something called
+At the center of the semantic web is something called
 <abbr title="Resource Description Framework">[RDF]</abbr>,
 the Resource Description Framework.
 It's a collection of standards for representing and exchanging data.